-Igniting a hunger for learning
+Sparking a love for learning

-In Northern Ghana, where Florence works, only 48% if people can read and write and the majority of families struggle with poverty.
+In Northern Ghana, where Florence works, only 48% of people can read and write and the majority of families struggle with poverty.
 She told us how books are helping ignite a hunger for learning amongst her pupils.

 “I am Florence Ayamga.
 I’m 38 years old and I am the Headteacher of Gowrie Primary School in Ghana.

 I am married with three kids – two boys and a girl, and here at the school we have 315 students!
 I started primary schooling in this very school.
 That was around 1990 and in 2007 and went on to the University of Education Winneba where I obtained my degree.

 Growing up I didn’t have this opportunity where children have books to read.
 So one thing that motivated me was my elder brother, he could read and I was like “how do you look at these letters and they are able to flow like that?”
 I told him “I want to also read like you” and so he started teaching me.
 Now I love reading.
 When I see children coming closer to reading I am happy.
 I go inside the library to read with them and I even teach them sometimes.